austintoddj/texastwisters/src/data/programs/team.md

 featured: true
 hero:
   headline: Texas Twisters Team
-  text: Tryout for our competitive gymnastics program and compete in USAG regulated meets in cities all across Texas.
+  text: Tryouts are open for our competitive gymnastics program.
+The goal of our team program is to provide high caliber gymnasts the opportunity to refine and display their skills at USAG regulated meets.
   action:
     label: Contact us
     href: '/contact'